cocode/Book4matter/docs/chapters/070-prose-elements.md

 - **In digital PDF, EPUB, and HTML** links stay live.
 That includes the table of contents, footnotes, cross-references, and external web links.
-- **In print** internal hyperlinks are removed so the interior has no clickable annotations.
+- **In print** there are no clickable annotations, because KDP rejects them, but the links still guide the reader.
+An internal cross-reference to another part of the book --- `[Rotation](#rotation)` --- prints as its text followed by the page it points to, so `"Rotation" (page 42)`; the page number is resolved for you at build time and updates automatically as the book repaginates.
+(A link whose target is missing simply prints its text.)
 External web links print the destination after the visible text, so `[CLICK HERE](https://www.example.com)` becomes `CLICK HERE (https://www.example.com)`.
 A bare autolink shows its URL once.
 Email addresses are kept whole and never broken at a hyphen across a line.

+Write internal links with Markdown link syntax, `[text](#anchor)`, where the anchor matches a heading.
+Raw HTML anchors like `<a href="#anchor">` do not survive to print --- only the Markdown form is turned into a page reference.

 ### Punctuation